-No colleague may work alone until their Head Teacher is satisfied the colleague has the appropriate level of training, experience and capability to do so.
+No colleague may work alone until their Head Teacher/Head of School is satisfied the colleague has the appropriate level of training, experience and capability to do so.

 This will form part of each colleague's training.
 Some colleagues may have medical conditions such as unstable epilepsy or diabetes which may make them unsuitable for working alone.